- What Do We Do?

 Show respect to all employees at all levels and have managers personally address issues of disrespect in a professional manner.

-Open your financial books and help all employees understand company numbers like profits and revenue and to get them looking at how they affect those numbers and what they can do to personally improve them.
+Open your financial books and help all employees understand company numbers like profits and revenue.
+Get them looking at how they affect those numbers and what they can do to improve them personally.

 Provide continuing education for all employees.